 After studying the materials in Chapter 1, answer the exam questions 1 to 10.

 At the start of Chapter 2, participants should identify the following major topics for study:

 * Unearned income of children under 18

 * Adoption credit

 After reading Chapter 2, participants will be able to:

-1. Identify the child tax credit noting the requirements for qualifying child and determine the tax treatment of earned and unearned income for children.
+1. Identify the child tax credit listing the requirements for qualifying child and determine the tax treatment of earned and unearned income for children.

-2. Recognize the elements of the adoption tax credit noting qualifying costs and fees, specify the tests for the §21 dependent care credit and identify qualifications for §129 dependent care assistance.
+2. Recognize the elements of the adoption tax credit stating qualifying costs and fees, specify the tests for the §21 dependent care credit and identify qualifications for §129 dependent care assistance.